cityjson/RhinoCityJSON/README.md

 * Surface Info Values.
 The values of semantic info that corresponds 1:1 with the geometry.
 * Object Info Keys.
 The keys of sematic info that corresponds with the object (names).
 * Object Info Values.
 The values of semantic info that corresponds with the object (names).

+### Template Reader (untested)
+The Template Reader processes all the template data supplied by a CityJSON file.

+Inputs:
+* Path.
+A path to a CityJSON file.
+Multiple file paths are optional, based on the data stored in the file they will be placed correctly related to each other.
+* Activate.
+A boolean dictating if the component is active or not.
+* Settings.
+A settings string that can be supplied by the Settings component.

+Outputs:
+* Template Geometry.
+A list of single surface Breps representing the templates.
+* Surface Info Keys.
+The keys of semantic info that corresponds 1:1 with the geometry.
+* Surface Info Values.
+The values of semantic info that corresponds 1:1 with the geometry.
+* Object Info Keys.
+The keys of sematic info that corresponds with the object (names).
+* Object Info Values.
+The values of semantic info that corresponds with the object (names).

+### Document Reader
+Fetches the Metadata, Textures and Materials from a CityJSON file.

+Inputs:
+* Path.
+A path to a CityJSON file.
+Multiple file paths are optional, based on the data stored in the file they will be placed correctly related to each other.
+* Activate.
+A boolean dictating if the component is active or not.

+Outputs:
+* Metadata Keys.
+The keys of the Metadata stored in the files.
+* Metadata Values.
+The values of the Metadata stored in the files.
+* LoD.
+LoD levels stored in the files.
+* Material Keys.
+Key output representing the material list stored in the files (will be changed).
+* Material Values.
+Color output representing the material list stored in the files (Will be changed).

 ### Settings
 The Settings component gives the user more control over the Simple Reader and Reader component.